higlass/higlass/docs/javascript_api.rst

 it will use WebGL.

 - ``sizeMode``: the size mode determines the visible height of the HiGlass instance.
 There are 4 modes:
-  - ``default``: the height is given by the sum of the tracks' heights
+  1. ``default``: the height is given by the sum of the tracks' heights
-  - ``bounded``: tells the HiGlass component to bind the height to the parent container by dynamically adjusting the height of center tracks.
+  2. ``bounded``: tells the HiGlass component to bind the height to the parent container by dynamically adjusting the height of center tracks.
-  - ``scroll``
-  - ``overflow``: the height of the views is given by the sum of the tracks' heights but when this height is larger than ``element`` the overflowing parts will be hidden.
+  3. ``scroll``: will activate scrolling by stretching HiGlass' drawing surface to the extent of ``element`` and hiding overflowing content in the x direction and allowing to scroll when content overflows in the y direction.
+This mode will also set all views to zoom fixed automatically so that you are not scrolling and zooming at the same time.
+  4. ``overflow``: same as ``scroll`` except that you can't scroll.
 This mode is only needed when you want to dynamically switch between scrolling and pan+zooming.
 Say you scrolled halfway down and then want to temporarily pan&zoom a track at that position.
 If you would switch back to ``bounded`` the scrollTop position would be lost because ``bounded`` demands that your entire view is bound to the parent.
 Instead you want can switch to ``overflow`` to keep the current scrollTop position and enable pan&zooming.

   Note that if ``sizeMode`` is anything other than ``default``, the ``element`` must have a fixed height!

-- ``scrolling``: if ``true`` HiGlass will activate scrolling by setting the approriate CSS overflow rules, so you can scroll through views.
-This mode will also set all views to zoom fixed automatically.
-For this to work ``scrollable`` must be set to ``true``!

 The function returns an instance of the public API of a HiGlass component.